BenjaminMedia/app-wiki/bonnier-index-db.wiki/service-content-parameters.md

 ### <a name="parameter_site_code"></a> site_code
 Returns result that matches specified site code.

-For multiple matches, please seperate the value with ",".
+For multiple matches, please separate the value with ",".

 ###### Example
 site_code=cd_ark